williampowell92/hyper_cat/README.md

 Testing was carried out using Jasmine and Karma with Istanbul for code coverage.

-Testing was carried out using JUnit 4.0.
-Tests can be run from the project home directory as follows:

 ### Further work

 - Refactor Physics out of Player class